Azure-Samples/azure-spring-apps-samples/managed-identity-keyvault/README.md

-# Access Key Vault with Managed Identity
+# Access Key Vault with managed identity

-This sample shows how to access Key Vault with Managed Identity in `Azure Spring Cloud`.
+This sample shows how to access Key Vault with managed identity in `Azure Spring Cloud`.

 ## Prerequisite